 Weather, events, and economy affect seasonal businesses more strongly than regular restaurants.
 Take this into account when analyzing your figures.

-Digital tools for seasonal monitoring
+Digital tracking for seasonal complexity

 How do you calculate KPIs for seasonal businesses? (step by step)